container

 Citizens lining up outside BHV Department Store on the first day of Shein's offline store opening, and the bustling interior of the Shein store after opening.
 Photo by AFP Yonhap News

-The department store revealed that around 50,000 people visited Shein’s first permanent offline store, which opened at a department store in Paris, France, on November 5, 2025.
-Frederic Merlin, Chairman of the parent company of BHV Department Store, Societe des Grands Magasins (SGM), posted on his social media on November 9 (local time), “In just a few days, more than 50,000 visitors have come to the Shein store.”
+The department store reported that approximately 50,000 people visited Shein’s first permanent offline store, which opened on November 5 at a department store in Paris, France.
+On November 9 (local time), Frederic Merlin, chairman of Societe des Grands Magasins (SGM), the parent company of BHV Department Store where Shein is located, posted on his social media, "In just a few days, more than 50,000 visitors came to the Shein store."

-Chairman Merlin reported that the average amount spent by customers at Shein was about 45 euros (approximately 75,000 won), and about 15% of visitors also shopped at other stores within the department store.
+Chairman Merlin explained that the average amount spent by customers at Shein was about 45 euros (approximately 75,000 won), and that about 15% of visitors also shopped at other stores within the department store.

-"The visitors were vibrant, diverse, and from all walks of life."
-"Attacking Shein is essentially attacking these faces."
+"The visitors were vibrant, diverse, and from the general public."

 Clothes displayed at Shein's first offline space in BHV Marais Department Store, Paris, France, on November 5, 2025.
 Photo by Reuters Yonhap News

-"While other department stores have turned toward luxury and tourists, BHV has remained the department store for Parisians-a space for everyday, real, and authentic life." - Chairman Frederic Merlin
+"While other department stores turned to luxury and tourists, BHV remained the department store for Parisians-a space for everyday, real, and authentic life."

 On November 5, 2025, at the BHV department store in Paris, France, Karl Stephane Cottendin, CEO of SGM, is preparing for the ribbon-cutting ceremony at the opening of Shein's first offline store.
 Photo by Reuters Yonhap News